How Do You Kitesurf?

-- When you are at least waist depth with your kite stable above your head, bend your legs and put your board on.
-Make sure your legs are as bent as possible, and the kite is stable at 12 o’clock.
+- When you are at least waist depth in the sea, with your kite stable above your head, bend your legs and put your board on.
+Make sure your legs are as bent as possible, and that the kite is stable at 12 o’clock.

-- Check all around for any hazards, and once the coast is clear, instigate a good dive with the kite; how much you dive the kite will depend on how windy it is and how big your kite is.
+- Check all around for any hazards, and once the coast is clear, instigate a good dive with the kite; how much you ‘send’ the kite will depend on how much power is available.
 This will power up the kite, which will then pull you up and forward onto the board.

 - Before you are crouched directly above your board, straighten your front leg, and lean back away from the kite.
-Your back leg should be pushing the back of the board into the water, providing resistance to the pull of the kite and redirecting your momentum in the direction you want to go.
+Your back leg should be pushing the back of the board into the water, providing resistance to the pull of the kite, and redirecting your momentum in the direction that you wish to go.

 - Kite – once up and going, you then have to think about controlling the power in the kite.
-In light winds, it is often necessary to keep the kite moving between 12 and 10, or 12 and 2 o’clock.
-Once your desired speed is reached you can often ‘park’ the kite at the 10 or 2 o’clock position, where it will give a steady and constant pull.
+In light winds, it is often necessary to keep the kite in the power zone, by moving it between 12 and 10 o’clock, or 12 and two o’clock.
+Once your desired speed is reached, you can often ‘park’ the kite at the 10 or two o’clock position, where it will give a steady and constant pull.

 Important!
 A combination of de-powering your kite and increasing displacement of the board can bring you to a prompt stop.

-- Kite – simply bring the kite to 12 o’clock to de-power the kite.
-Alternatively, you can just let go of the bar and the kite will crash in the water, bringing your ride to an un-stylish but effective end.
+- Kite: simply bring the kite to the 12 o’clock position to de-power it, and you will come to a stop.
+Alternatively, you can just let go of the bar and the kite will crash in the water, bringing your ride to an unstylish, but effective end.